 Some plans may even offer lower costs for certain services or medications.

-The typical monthly premium for a Medicare Advantage Plan is $18.50.
-Most plans also include prescription drug coverage and additional benefits not found in Original Medicare.
+Most plans also include prescription drug coverage and potential additional benefits not found in Original Medicare.

 Deductibles can vary in Medicare Advantage plans.
-Some plans have specific deductible amounts while others may feature a $0 deductible.
+Some plans have specific deductible amounts while others may not.

 These deductibles apply to various Medicare covered services including inpatient care, outpatient care, and prescription drugs.